-domestic of the late Duke d'Orleans, and his great confidant.
-He mortally hated the Cardinal de Richelieu, who had persecuted his mother, and had her hung up in effigy, and kept his father still a prisoner in the Bastille, and now refused the son a regiment, though Marshal de la Meilleraye who very highly esteemed him for his courage, interceded for the favour.
+La Rochepot, my first cousin and dear friend, was a domestic of the late Duc d'Orleans,-[Gaston Jean Baptists de France, born 1608, and died at Blois, 1660.]- and his great confidant.
+He mortally hated the Cardinal de Richelieu, who had persecuted his mother, and had her hung up in effigy, and kept his father still a prisoner in the Bastille, and now refused the son a regiment, though Marechal de La Meilleraye, who very highly esteemed him for his courage, interceded for the favour.
 You may imagine that when we came together we did not forget the Cardinal.

-I being crossed in my designs, as I told you, and as full of resentment as La Rochepot was for the affronts put upon his person and family, we chimed in our thoughts and resolutions, which were, dexterously to manage the weakness of the Duke d'Orleans and to put that in execution which the boldness of his domestics had almost effected at Corbie.
+I being crossed in my designs, as I told you, and as full of resentment as La Rochepot was for the affronts put upon his person and family, we chimed in our thoughts and resolutions, which were, dexterously to manage the weakness of the Duc d'Orleans and to put that in execution which the boldness of his domestics had almost effected at Corbie.

-The Duke d'Orleans was appointed General, and the Count de Soissons Lieutenant-General of the King's Forces in Picardy, but neither of them stood well with the Cardinal, who only gave them those posts because the then situation of affairs was such that he could not help it.

-L'Epinai, Montrésor and La Rochepot made use of all the arguments they could think of to raise jealousies and fears in the Duke d'Orleans, and to inspire him with resolution and courage to rid himself of the Cardinal.
-Others laboured to persuade the Count de Soissons to relish the same proposal, but though resolved upon, was never put into execution.
+The Duc d'Orleans was appointed General, and the Comte de Soissons Lieutenant-General of the King's forces in Picardy, but neither of them stood well with the Cardinal, who gave them those posts only because the situation of affairs was such that he could not help it.
+L'Epinai, Montresor, and La Rochepot made use of all the arguments they could think of to raise jealousies and fears in the Duc d'Orleans, and to inspire him with resolution and courage to rid himself of the Cardinal.
+Others laboured to persuade the Comte de Soissons to relish the same proposal, but though resolved upon, it was never put into execution.
 For they had the Cardinal in their power at Amiens, but did him no harm.
-For this everyone blamed the Count's companion, but I could never yet learn the true cause, only this is certain, that they were no sooner come to Paris than they were all seized with a panic, and retired, some one way, some another.
+For this every one blamed the Count's companion, but I could never yet learn the true cause; only this is certain, that they were no sooner come to Paris than they were all seized with a panic, and retired, some one way, some another.